polskikiel/service-catalog/docs/proposals/crd-implementation.md

 > **NOTE:** The webhook implementation logic is common for all of the resources.

-For the webhook server implementation the [sigs.k8s.io/controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) dependency is used in the latest version - `v0.2.0-beta.0`.
+For the webhook server implementation, the [sigs.k8s.io/controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) dependency is used in the latest version - `v0.2.0-beta.0`.